LunarWatcher/lunarwatcher.github.io/content/til/cpp/incomplete-time-parsing.md

 ---
-title: "C++ time sucks: incomplete time parsing"
+title: "C++ time sucks: parsing incomplete timestamps"
+ingress: "There's not that many ways to parse incomplete dates and infer any missing time attributes. `std::chrono` is verbose on a good day"
 tags: ["c++"]
 date: 2022-08-19T19:50:19+02:00
+lastmod: 2023-12-29T16:36:03+01:00
 ---

 C++ time parsing is trash.
 HowardHinnant/date is equally bad, but it also adds timezone parsing.
 C++20's time additions is just HowardHinnant/date without the name.

-Using the old `std::get_time`, because the vast majority of distros and compilers haven't implemented the new garbage (HowardHinnant/date), and it doesn't fix the core problem anyway.
+It's easier to do this using the old `std::get_time`, because the vast majority of distros and compilers haven't implemented the new garbage (HowardHinnant/date), and it doesn't fix the core problem anyway.

 Say you have a date similar to what journald logs contain: `Aug 17 22:17:44`.
 Guess what happens if you try parsing it.

 That's right, the time representation, as well as the year is completely fucked, because it doesn't include the year.
 Fortunately, this is possible to work around with `std::get_time`.
-HowardHinnant/date does not seem to offer this, making it still trash and definitely worth avoiding at all cost.
+HowardHinnant/date does not seem to offer this, at least not without doing a fuckton of casts and other Not Fun Stuff.

 The `tm` struct passed around to various methods:tm: isn't cleared, _and_ it uses the contextual data you've provided to yield a usable date.
 This means that shoving in `2022 - 1900` actually provides a correct date for the journald strings.
 Unfortunately, it seems to still misbehave, so I took it one step further: